Black Jack (manga character): Concept and creation

 Besides being a manga artist, Osamu Tezuka was also a licensed physician.
 He created many manga titles with medical themes and physician protagonists, and Black Jack may be a personification of himself.
 Black Jack has been called Tezuka's alter ego, the kind of doctor he wished he could have been.
-The character was created for the 40th anniversary of Tezuka's professional manga career.
-It was originally intended as a five-part miniseries but, thanks to the audience reception, Tezuka's engagement with the character was extended to five years.
+The manga was originally intended as a five-part miniseries but, thanks to the audience reception, Tezuka's engagement with the character was extended to five years.

 Black Jack's attitude and matter of dress are meant to remind readers of the archetypal pirate: rebellious and clever, a man who operates outside the restricting bureaucracy of modern life.
 His scar embodies the principle of the flawed hero: his half-black, half-white face foregoes any claim to "purity"—be it cultural or ideological—and betrays the complexity of the character.
-A pirate carrying a similar scar, Captain Harlock, was introduced in 1953's "Adventures of a Honeybee" prior to Black Jack's creation, however Black Jack became the star of his own manga series years before Harlock did.

 In the end, Black Jack is capable of great kindness as well as brutal cruelty.